crewcik/crewcik/README.md

 I'm a 19-year-old developer known as Crew, specializing in Discord bot development.
 I'm passionate about coding and I have a Discord bot approved for use.
 My GitHub hosts a collection of diverse and interesting projects, each more captivating than the last.

 ### About Me
-- 🌟 I'm proficient in 16 programming languages, but I hold a special love for Python, JavaScript, and PHP.
+- 🌟 Proficient in 16 programming languages, with a special love for Python, JavaScript, and PHP.
 - 💻 Always writing code and diving into new projects.
 - 🤖 Creator of amazing Discord bots.